 Our mission is to support students on their journey to life transformation.
 We believe impoverished young people transform their lives by first getting an education and then a job.
-We enhance students’ employability through Life Skills Training, Career Development Assistance, Employment Opportunity Maximization, Entreprenuership Training and an Alumni Program.
-We also have intern and employment opportunities at Ngong Road Children’s Foundation, and with Karibu Loo, Limited.
+We enhance students’ employability through Life Skills Training, Career Development Assistance, Employment Opportunity Maximization, Entrepreneurship Training, and an Alumni Program.
+We also have intern and employment opportunities at Ngong Road Children’s Foundation, and with Karibu Loo Limited.

 Life Skills Training

 To help prepare our students for success, we offer a robust program designed to develop the critical skills necessary for success through training sessions that begin in secondary school and continue for several years.
 The program consists of three major components that teach students:

 (1) General self-awareness and self-management skills

 (3) information and skills specifically related to career development